Semi-simple actions of the Higman-Thompson groups $T_n$ on finite-dimensional CAT(0) spaces: Introduction

 \section{Introduction}

-{\it Thompson's groups} $F$, $T$ and $V$ are finitely generated groups of homeomorphisms of the unit interval, the circle and the Cantor space, respectively.
-These groups are originally studied by Richard Thompson in 1960s, and known to have many interesting properties.
-In particular, $T$ and $V$ are first examples of finitely presented simple groups. there are various generalizations of Thompson's groups, for example, {\it the Higman-Thompson groups} $F_n$, $T_n$ and $V_n$.
+{\it Thompson's groups} $F$, $T$ and $V$ are finitely presented groups of homeomorphisms of the unit interval $[0,1]$, the circle and the Cantor space, respectively.
+These groups were originally studied by Richard Thompson in the 1960s, and are known to have many interesting properties.
+In particular, $T$ and $V$ were the first examples of finitely presented simple groups.
+There are various generalizations of Thompson's groups, for example, {\it the Higman-Thompson groups} $F_n$, $T_n$ and $V_n$.
 These groups are ``$n$-adic'' versions of $F$, $T$ and $V$, where $n$ is a natural number greater than $2$ ($F_2$, $T_2$ and $V_2$ coincide with $F$, $T$ and $V$, respectively).
-In this paper, we treat actions of these groups on {\it CAT(0) spaces}: geodesic spaces whose geodesic triangles are not fatter than the comparison triangles in the Euclidean plane.
-The existence of fixed-point free isometric actions of $F$, $T$, $V$ and their generalizations on CAT(0) spaces have been studied: \begin{itemize} \item $T$ and $V$ have Serre's property FA, that is, every cellular action on every simplicial tree has a global fixed point (\cite{Farley2}). \item $T$, $V$, $T_n$ and $V_n$ act properly isometrically on CAT(0) cubical complexes (\cite{Farley}). \item For $T$, $V$, $V_n$ and some other generalizations of $V$, every semi-simple isometric action on a complete CAT(0) space of finite topological dimension has a global fixed point (\cite{Kato2}, see also \cite{Genevois}). \end{itemize} Based on the last result in \cite{Kato2}, we show that every semi-simple isometric action of $T_n$ on a complete CAT(0) space of finite topological dimension has a global fixed point.
-In other words, $T_n$ has property $\mathrm{F}\mathcal{A}_k$ for semi-simple actions for every $k\in \mathbb{N}$.
-Basic facts on property $\mathrm{F}\mathcal{A}_k$ can be found in \cite{Farb} and \cite{Varghese}.

-In the proof of the main result, we treat $T_n$ as groups generated by orientation preserving homeomorphisms of $S^1$ whose supports form a ``ring'' in $S^1$.
-Such groups were considered by Kim, Koberda and Lodha (cf.\ \cite{KKL}) and called {\it ring groups} of homeomorphisms of $S^1$.
-The family of ring groups are broad, containing uncountably many isomorphism classes of groups (\cite{KKL}).

-In Section~\ref{chain_ring}, we recall precise definitions of $F$, $T$, $F_n$ and $T_n$ and ring groups.
-We construct a new generating sets for $T_n$ and regard them as ring groups.
-In Section~\ref{fixed_sec}, we show that for every $m$-ring group $G$ with $m\geq 4$ and every finitely generated subgroup $H$ of the commutator subgroup of $G$, every semi-simple isometric action on a CAT(0) space of finite topological dimension has a point fixed by all elements of $H$ (Theorems~\ref{FnFAk}).
-The proof is based on general facts on ring groups (\cite{KKL}), and techniques to treat isometric actions of $T$ on CAT(0) spaces (\cite{Kato2}).
-As a corollary, it follows that every semi-simple isometric action of $T_n$ with $n\geq 3$ on a complete CAT(0) space of finite topological dimension has a global fixed point (Corollary~\ref{Tn_cor}).